ahotchkin/ahotchkin.github.io/_posts/2020-03-10-how_harry_potter_inspired_my_javascript_project.markdown

 ### Client-Server Communication — GET Request

 The `GET` request isn’t as complicated as the `POST` request, since no new information is being created.
 The program is simply fetching information that already exists in the database.
 In HPT (Harry Potter Trivia, obvi), `GET` requests are used to fetch the rounds and questions for the game.
-When a user clicks on the button to Board the Hogwarts Express for Round 1, a new JavaScript instance of a Round is created.
+When a user clicks on the button to start the game, a new JavaScript instance of a Round is created.
 Similarly to a User, this binds an adapter to the instance of the Round, as well as calls the method `roundBindingsAndEventListeners()` on this new instance. `roundBindingsAndEventListeners()` includes instructions for what should happen when several different buttons are clicked.
 For example, calling `fetchAndLoadRound()` when the start button is clicked:

 ```
 fetchAndLoadRound(event) {